alexngrubb-web/alex-grubb.github.io/README.md

 # Alex Grubb

-Welcome to my cybersecurity portfolio.
 I am currently a Master's Cyber Security student at Keele University, expected to graduate in 2027.
+This is a cybersecurity portfolio showcasing hands-on labs focused on network reconnaissance and security monitoring.
+Projects demonstrate practical experience with tools such as Nmap and Windows Event Viewer, with a focus on identifying vulnerabilities and detecting suspicious activity.

 ## About Me
 I am developing practical skills in cybersecurity through hands-on labs and projects, with a particular interest in SOC and defensive security.
 My work focuses on understanding network behaviour, identifying vulnerabilities, and analysing system logs to detect suspicious activity.